 - Person licensed or certified as an emergency medical services provider including members of a municipal fire department

 - Financial agents – officers or employees of financial institutions who:

 o Have direct contact with an elderly person

 o Review or approve an elderly person’s documents, records or transactions

 Mandatory reporters are required to report incidents they recognize or suspect to the Commissioner of Social Services within 72 hours.
 The penalty for failing to report is a fine of up to $1,500.

 If the failure to report is intentional, the person is guilty of a class C misdemeanor for the first offense, and a class A misdemeanor for a subsequent offense.

 What happens to the abuser?

-The new bill specifies severe consequences for the perpetrators of elder abuse, especially those named as beneficiaries in a victim’s Will.
+The 2015 bill specifies severe consequences for the perpetrators of elder abuse, especially those named as beneficiaries in a victim’s Will.
 For example, a person found guilty of elder abuse is treated as if he or she died before the deceased victim and cannot receive any part of the victim’s estate.
 Joint ownership of property is severed and property owned in “joint tenancy” may be converted to property owned solely by the deceased victim.

 For those of us engaged in helping older adults enjoy the highest possible quality of life for as long as possible, it’s hard to imagine the dark side of humanity that preys on the most vulnerable among us.
 We applaud the State of Connecticut for recognizing the need to strengthen the laws protecting elder adults.